How to deal with fraud in games

 Here’s an edited transcript of our conversation.

 Brad Wiskirchen: Joining me on the panel today, we have three other individuals.
 We have Dean Takahashi, lead writer for GamesBeat at VentureBeat.
 We also have Nina Diatchenko.
 And Nina has a background in banking but is now with Linden Labs, the creators of Second Life, which is pioneering the virtual world and home to the world’s largest digital goods economy.
-We also have Scott Adams — Scott’s the former director of risk management at Riot Games and he’s been consulting with a lot of gaming companies now in his new life as a post-Riot games consultant, helping gaming companies overcome fraud problems.
+We also have Scott Adams, the former director of risk management at Riot Games and he’s been consulting with a lot of gaming companies now in his new life as a post-Riot games consultant, helping gaming companies overcome fraud problems.
 Thanks for joining me, everybody.

 I think I’ll start with Dean — you’ve been covering the gaming industry for over 20 years now, how has the prevalence of fraud in gaming evolved over the years?